DPX Proxy Server Web Interface

 You can open the following pages from the navigation pane:

-You can see the system information and resource monitors for CPU utilization, memory usage, disk input and output (I/O), and network traffic.
+You can see the system information and resource monitors for the machine’s health, CPU utilization, system information, and configuration.
 You can also restart or shut down the system.

 Note.
 The timestamps in the Logs page use our browser’s time zone (TZ), typically the system TZ of your workstation.
 For example, set the system TZ to the US Eastern Time (America/New_York) when you deploy this virtual appliance from VMware vSphere Client, open the Logs page from a workstation in San Francisco, and you see the time stamps in Pacific Time which is 3 hours behind Eastern Time.